 A perfectly lit tree is a necessity during the holidays, but the actual execution is easier said than done.
-With bulb failures, hidden layers on your tree, and different kinds of light options available on the market, it’s easy to get lost when it comes to your Christmas decor.
+With bulb failures, hidden layers on your tree, and different kinds of lighting options available on the market, it’s easy to get lost when it comes to your Christmas decor.

 Check it twice.

 There’s nothing worse than winding your way up a tree, only to find out your bright lights are dull bulbs.
-Plug in every set you plan on using beforehand, so that you’re not stuck with a tragic tree.
+Plug in every set you plan on using beforehand so that you’re not stuck with a tragic tree.

 There’s a formula.

 Most experts agree that using a 100-light string per foot is the best way to get a truly twinkly tree.
 A 6-foot tree would require 600 lights, while an 8-footer would require 800, and so on.